code4me/4me-app-builder-nodejs/README.md

 * Press 'Save'.
 You will be taken to the screen showing the app offering and see a message that integration was added to your account.
 * Follow the link in that success message to see what the app instance looks like to a customer once it has added the App.
-(You can also navigate to that screen via the Apps section.
+(You can also navigate to that screen via the 4me App Store.
 Now it is installed the app instance will be listed in your account as one of the Installed Apps.)

 Now the app is installed in your account you can see it in action.